 The Erdheim-Chester Disease Global Alliance is pleased to announce a funding opportunity for Erdheim-Chester Disease and adult histiocytic disorders.
 Up to 60,000 USD will be awarded.

 Letters of Intent are due September 5, 2024.
-This is a significant opportunity for all Early Career Investigators, defined as an individual who has not received previous funding for the study of ECD and are within ten (10) years of receiving their terminal degree or equivalent training.
+This is a significant opportunity for all Early Career Investigators, defined as an individual who has not received previous funding for the study of ECD and is within ten (10) years of receiving their terminal degree or equivalent training.
 All Early Career Investigators are urged to apply.

 Learn More